 This vegan stir fry is cracking and I guarantee you won’t miss meat or cheese at all.
 OK maybe a little bit.
 View Post

 Without a doubt New Zealand is one of the most beautiful countries in the world.
-There’s volcanoes, glacial lakes, mountains, locals so friendly they make Londoners seem like dementors and wait, how much is it for a coffee?!
+There’s bubbling volcanoes, glittering glacial lakes, mountains and locals so friendly they make Londoners seem like dementors.
+The one drawback?
+The cost.

-Regardless of the cost, travel in New Zealand is something all backpackers/aspiring Frodos should experience.
-Whether it’s the fact that you can practically see the South Pole or knowing that you are thousands of miles from the nearest London tube station, there’s something magical about New Zealand.
+Regardless of the price, travel in New Zealand is something all backpackers/aspiring Frodos should experience.
+Whether it’s the fact that you can practically see the South Pole, or knowing that you are quite literally thousands of miles from the nearest London tube station, there’s something magical about New Zealand.
 View Post